singularityhub/sregistry/docs/plugins/ldap.md

   - `-D` specifies we want to bind as our admin account
   - `-W` prompts for the password for that account

-Finally, you need to get the ipaddress of your registry.
+**Important** You need to get the ip-address of your ldap server.
 Since we aren't using docker-compose, the containers won't magically see one another.
 You can do that as follows:

 ```